neomake/neomake/.github/ISSUE_TEMPLATE.md

 <!--
 Provide steps to reproduce the issue, if relevant.

+1. Please set `g:neomake_logfile`, e.g. using
+   `:let g:neomake_logfile = '/tmp/neomake.log'` first.
-1. Please execute `:let g:neomake_verbose = 3` first, to enable verbose
+   You can also set `:let g:neomake_verbose = 3` to display debug messages directly, but that can be distracting (i.e. forcing hit-ENTER prompts).
-   output/logging in general, or set `g:neomake_logfile` to a file path.
-2. Look at `:messages` (or the logfile) for the generated output, which might help revealing the issue already.
+2. Look at the logfile (or `:messages`) for the generated output, which might help revealing the issue already.
-3. Please describe how you run Neomake: manually (how?), or via some custom autocommand(s) (which?).
+3. Please describe how you run Neomake: manually (how?), via automake config, or via some custom autocommand(s) (which? - not recommended anymore).
 -->

 ### Output from (verbose) NeomakeInfo